Direct Debits and membership go hand-in-hand!

 Helps with preventing / dealing with unpaid items

 • Reduces failures: As a bank-to-bank payment method, failure rates are typically much lower than with other payment methods such as cards.
-This because debit and credit cards (unlike bank accounts) can expire or be cancelled because they have been lost or stolen.
+This is because debit and credit cards (unlike bank accounts) can expire or be cancelled because they have been lost or stolen.

 • Feedback on Failures: It is easier to reconcile failed payments.
 Using the ARUDD reports (Advice of Returned Unpaid Direct Debits) the organisation can gain insight into the reason for failure and the best follow up action to take.
 As a result, there is less time spent on credit control.